mattvenn/caravel_board/firmware/chipignite/demos/README.md

 Then type `14` to set a register, choose register `0x11` and give `0x1b`.
 Then repeat for register `0x12` with value `0x09`.
 Finally enable the DLL by typing `8`.

+## Flash the firmware

+Check the top lines of the [Makefile](Makefile).
+If your RISCV compiler is installed in a different location you will need to either edit the Makefile to update the `TOOLCHAIN_PATH` or set it on the commandline each time you start a new session:

+    export TOOLCHAIN_PATH=/opt/bin/your/path

+Then you should be able to compile the firmware with:

+    make

+If it works, you will get a firmware hex file called `demos.hex` in your directory.
+If not, check the errors and make sure your paths and environment variables are correct.
+If you get stuck try the `#mpw-6plus-silicon` channel in the [open source silicon slack](https://join.slack.com/t/open-source-silicon/shared_invite/zt-1s2swn9it-F_qblosmmeHmyY~BtG6BfA).

+To flash it, type:

+    make flash

+That should result in a log like this:

+    python3 ../util/caravel_hkflash.py demos.hex
+    Success: Found one matching FTDI device at ftdi://ftdi:232h:1:67/1

+    Caravel data:
+       mfg        = 0456
+       product    = 11
+       project ID = 2206ff36

+    Resetting Flash...
+    status = 0x00

+    JEDEC = b'ef4016'
+    Erasing chip...
+    done
+    status = 0x0
+    setting address to 0x0
+    addr 0x0: flash page write successful
+    addr 0x100: flash page write successful
+    addr 0x200: flash page write successful
+    addr 0x300: flash page write successful
+    addr 0x400: flash page write successful
+    addr 0x500: flash page write successful
+    addr 0x600: flash page write successful
+    addr 0x700: flash page write successful
+    addr 0x800: flash page write successful
+    addr 0x900: flash page write successful
+    addr 0xa00: flash page write successful
+    addr 0xb00: flash page write successful
+    addr 0xc00: flash page write successful
+    addr 0xd00: flash page write successful
+    addr 0xe00: flash page write successful
+    setting address to 0xf00
+    addr 0xf00: flash page write successful

+    total_bytes = 4096
+    status reg_1 = 0x0
+    status reg_2 = 0x2
+    ************************************
+    verifying...
+    ************************************
+    status reg_1 = 0x0
+    status reg_2 = 0x2
+    setting address to 0x0
+    addr 0x0: read compare successful
+    addr 0x100: read compare successful
+    addr 0x200: read compare successful
+    addr 0x300: read compare successful
+    addr 0x400: read compare successful
+    addr 0x500: read compare successful
+    addr 0x600: read compare successful
+    addr 0x700: read compare successful
+    addr 0x800: read compare successful
+    addr 0x900: read compare successful
+    addr 0xa00: read compare successful
+    addr 0xb00: read compare successful
+    addr 0xc00: read compare successful
+    addr 0xd00: read compare successful
+    addr 0xe00: read compare successful
+    setting address to 0xf00
+    addr 0xf00: read compare successful

+    total_bytes = 4096
+    pll_trim = b'6c'

+And the red GPIO LED should start flashing on the demo board.
+If you get an error then:

+* Check the board is connected properly
+* List the FTDI devices with `lsftdi`, it should show as `Manufacturer: FTDI, Description: FT232R USB UART`
+* Check you have permissions.
+The serial device will often be owned by `plugdev` or `dialout`.
+You can try these [instructions](https://askubuntu.com/questions/112568/how-do-i-allow-a-non-default-user-to-use-serial-device-ttyusb0) to fix it.
+* Check the M2 breakout board is properly inserted into the board.
+* If you get stuck then ask for help in the `#mpw-6plus-silicon` channel of the slack.